 Mandatory insurance risk / insurance cover legal grounds insurance period Multi-agent insurance ("OC multiagenta") - third party liability insurance on account of agency services.
-Finance Minister's Ordinance dated 23 June 2005 regarding obligatory third party liability insurance on account of agency services (Journal of Laws No. 122, item 1027 of 2005) 20 February 2012 - 19 February 2013 General Agreement on Motor Insurance /third party liability (OC)/ - compulsory third party liability insurance of motor vehicle owners in case of damage related to the participation of these vehicles in the traffic.
-Act dated 22 May 2003 on obligatory insurance, Insurance Guarantee Fund and Polish Motor Insurers' Bureau (Journal of Laws no. 124 item 1152, as amended) 1 July 2012 - 30 June 2013 Voluntary insurance risk / insurance cover insurance period Insurance against the risk of finan account of the Bank's liability as the Bank's liability defined in Payment Serv 199, item 1175).
-1 April 2012 - 31 March 2013 General insurance agreement reprofessional indemnity - the insuran electronic equipment owned by BNP Programme is based on the so-call programme covers the Bank's professiactivity pursued.
-General Professional Indemnity Insurance of Franchise Branches of BNP Paribas Bank Polska SA - the insurance covers professional indemnity of franchise branches of BNP Paribas Bank Polska SA against third parties on account of office activity and the property held.
+Finance Minister's Ordinance dated 23 June 2005 regarding obligatory third party liability insurance on account of agency services (Journal of Laws No. 122, item 1027 of 2005) 20 February 2012 - 19 February 2013 Hanility inclirance of motor venicle 1 July 2012 - 30 June 2013 Voluntary insurance risk / insurance cover insurance period account of the Bank's liability as th cial losses of BNP Paribas Bank Polska SA on the payment card issuer -the insurance covers the rices Act dated 19 August 2011 (Journal of Laws no. 1 April 2012 - 31 March 2013 General insurance agreement regarding property, electronic equipment and professional indemnity - the insurance covers property (including pecuniary values) and electronic equipment owned by BNP Paribas Bank Polska SA.
+The scope of the insurance programme is based on the so-called All Risk insurance .
+Moreover, the insurance programme covers the Bank's professional indemnity under property owned and business activity pursued.
+26 April 2012 - 25 April 2013 General Professional Indemnity Insurance of Franchise Branches of BNP Paribas Bank Polska SA - the insurance covers professional indemnity of franchise branches of BNP Paribas Bank Polska SA against third parties on account of office activity and the property held.
 Furthermore, the insurance coverage includes harm inflicted on employees of franchise branches, as well as the liability for damage made to immovable and movable property of third parties.
-26 April 2012 - 25 April BBB /Financial Institution Banker's covered by the corporate insurance pr worldwide.
-The corporate programme the Bank's losses arising from electroni 1 May 2012 - 30 April 2013 PL /Professional Liability/ - BNP Paribas Bank Polska SA is covered by the corporate insurance programme of BNP Paribas group and its subsidiaries worldwide.
-The insurance covers financial consequences of professional liability that may be incurred by BNP Paribas Bank Polska SA as result of errors, omissions or mistakes committed during performance 1 May 2012 - 30 April 2013 ty/ - BNP Paribas Bank Polska SA, as a member of by the corporate Directors and Officers Liability 1 May 2012 - 30 April 2013
+26 April 2012 - 25 April 2013 BBB /Financial Institution Banker's Blanket Bond/ - BNP Paribas Bank Polska SA is covered by the corporate insurance programme of the BNP Paribas Group and its entities worldwide.
+The corporate programme provides insurance of the banking activity against the Bank's losses arising from electronic and computer crime, both internal and external.
+1 May 2012 - 30 April 2013 PL /Professional Liability/ - BNP Paribas Bank Polska SA is covered by the corporate insurance programme of BNP Paribas group and its subsidiaries worldwide.
+The insurance covers financial consequences of professional liability that may be incurred by BNP Paribas Bank Polska SA as result of errors, omissions or mistakes committed during performance of professional duties.
+1 May 2012 - 30 April 2013 of professional duties.
+D&O / Directors and Officers Liability/ - BNP Paribas Bank Polska SA, as a member of the BNP Paribas Group, is covered by the corporate Directors and Officers Liability Insurance Programme.
+1 May 2012 - 30 April 2013